David Edgar (swimmer): U. of Tennessee

-Edgar attended the University of Tennessee, where he swam for the Tennessee Volunteers swimming and diving team in National Collegiate Athletic Association (NCAA) and Southeastern Conference competition.
-He won seven NCAA championships while swimming for the Volunteers, and was named the "Fastest Man Afloat" by Sports Illustrated magazine.
+Edgar attended the University of Tennessee under Hall of Fame Coach Ray Bussard beginning in the Fall of 1968, where he swam for the Tennessee Volunteers swimming and diving team in National Collegiate Athletic Association (NCAA) and Southeastern Conference competition.
+Teamed with another exceptional freestyler and future Tennessee Coach John Trembley, Tennessee was highly competitive during Edgar's swimming years.